olivettiscuoladigitale/epub3-creator/README.md

 Now we have an example with frontmatter that has 2 section with one that has only html and the other that is an epigraph.

 ### section Tag
-For most content `section` tag is the best values but we can create a html5 tag:
+For most content `section` tag is the best values but we can use a html5 tag:

 	epubCreator.addSections([
 									{